Arman-Man/Employee-Management-System/README.md

 # Employee-Management-System

 Create and manage an employee database.
+Add/remove employees by identification number.
+Options to save, load and delete the database.
 Run statistical analysis on departments and employees.

 Functions:
 - Add/remove employees